lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 https://rufus.ie/downloads/

-download the Kubuntu 24.04 LTS version (the current stable version with long term support)
+download the Kubuntu 26.04 LTS version (the current stable version with long term support).
+If you want to install the former 24.04 LTS version you can download that instead.
+For clarity I will only refer to the 26.04 LTS version.

-Download

-Get your Kubuntu Linux

- kubuntu.org
+go to kubuntu.org

-select the 24.04 LTS version
+select the 26.04 LTS version

 insert the USB stick in your computer.